 - One of the following:

-All core courses must be completed for a letter grade, unless the COVID-19 policies outlined below apply.
-Variable-unit classes should be taken for 5 units, for a total of 23 to 25 units depending on the advanced empirical methods and ethics courses chosen.
+All core courses must be completed for a letter grade.
+Variable-unit classes should be taken for 5 units when available.
+A total of 18- 21 units depending on the advanced empirical methods and ethics courses chosen.

 - One of the following ethics courses: